 It all started of with the generic questions such as, explaining what our travel blog is about and why we started it.
-It was at this point that I began to realise how far we have come in the last 18 months.
+It was at this point that I began to realise how far we have come.
 Not to mention how our expectations and desires had evolved as well.

 It also raised a few questions of my own.

 We started this travel blog to keep a record of our own travels around the world.
 As well as keeping family and friends updated on what we were doing.

 After about 4 months we realised that other people were actually reading about our adventures.

 This led us to research how we could turn this travel blog into a better travel resource for the general public.
 We realised that we wanted to maintain our travel blog to show travellers, especially couples travelling together, that you could quite easily step outside your comfort zone, in comfort.